feross/cs253.stanford.edu/src/pages/index.md

 ## Fall 2019

 This course is a comprehensive overview of web security.
 The goal is to build an understanding of the most common web attacks and their countermeasures.
-Given the pervasive insecurity of the modern web landscape, there is a pressing need for programmers and system designers improve their understanding of web security issues.
+Given the pervasive insecurity of the modern web landscape, there is a pressing need for programmers and system designers to improve their understanding of web security issues.

 We'll be covering the fundamentals as well as the state-of-the-art in web security.